Deliver “Delight and Passion” to people

 KOCHIKAME Museum

-KOCHIKAME Museum" is a sightseeing base facility for the Kameari area in Katsushika City, based on the manga "Kochira Katsushika-ku Kameari Koen-mae Hashutsujo" (Here I come, Katsushika-ku Kameari Koen-mae Hashutsujo).
+KOCHIKAME Museum" is a sightseeing base facility for the Kameari area in Katsushika City, based on the manga "Kochira Katsushika-ku Kameari Koen-mae Hashutsujo" (Here I come, Kameari Koen-mae Hashutsujo).
 We were in charge of the concept of the facility, displays, content planning and design, and construction.
 In addition, we planned and designed the circulation measures around Kameari Station, construction and promotional measures for the opening of the facility.
-The two teams, CIC (Content Integration Center), a team of experts in IP content*, and the public works facility team, which has expertise in local government tourism base facilities and city planning, took advantage of each other's strengths.
+The two teams, CIC (Content Integration Center), a team of experts in IP content*, and the public works facility team, which has expertise in local government tourism base facilities and city planning, leveraged each other's strengths.
 The concept of the project was "The main character builds a facility on his own and then runs away to the town of Kameari!
-The architecture looks like a stack of comic book frames, with famous scenes popping up interiors and a space that exudes the worldview of the work concept design, creating a sense of existence for the main characters and creating an immersive spatial experience for visitors.
+The architecture looks like a stack of comic book panels, with famous scenes popping out of interiors and a space that exudes the worldview of the work concept design, creating a sense of existence for the main characters and creating an immersive spatial experience for visitors.
 Visitors experience a consistent spatial story from the entrance to the exit, as if they are chasing a hero who has escaped.
 This also contributes to the promotion of the shopping district and local revitalization of Katsushika Ward and the Kameari area. *This term refers to all content protected by Intellectual Property Rights (IPRs).
 For example, games, movies, animation, manga, novels, music, characters, etc. fall under IP content.

 #entertainment